Montclair School Vote

 Give the school district the full $12.6M today to clear the deficit.

-Path 2: Pay Annually (Take Loan)
+Path 2: Pay Annually (Take advance)

 Pay $1.46M (monitor salary + state aid reduction) from the taxpayer account to the district each year for 10 years, while the remaining balance earns 7% interest.